Lakeland Girls Academy

 By Cheryl Johnston, Focus Magazine

-After one visit to Lakeland Grace Academy, visitors are usually convinced that unconditional love, realistic boundaries and a gracious God can transform lives.
+After one visit to Lakeland Girls Academy, visitors are usually convinced that unconditional love, realistic boundaries and a gracious God can transform lives.

 They will also be impressed by the peaceful environment and happy, smiling faces.